 Attractions & Activities On Sugar Mountain

 Conveniently located adjacent to each other is our public golf and tennis club and the ski resort with both winter and summer activities (also see our illustrated map):

 Sugar Mountain Golf

 The Sugar Mountain Public Golf Club may be the best kept secret in mountain golf.
 Located just minutes from Boone, Banner Elk and the Blue Ridge Parkway, the 18-hole, par 64 municipal course is “Everyman’s Golf Course” is affordable and accessible.
-Open early April through October.
+Open mid April through October.
 Read much more!

 Sugar Mountain Tennis